-This research work is basically on the impact of consolidation on the performance of banks in Nigeria.
-The study is limited in scope to the period of 2000-2014 and limited to only the 25 banks.
-The study was constrained by financial and frequent policy changes of the central bank of Nigeria.
+This research work is basically on the evaluation of the impact of consolidation on the performance of banks in Nigeria.
+The study is limited in scope to the period of 2000-2015 and limited to only the 25 banks.
+The study was limited by financial and frequent policy changes of the central bank of Nigeria.